Zeutschler/tinyolap/README.md

    - **Cube:[tesla]** := [datatype, years, monyths, products, countries, measures]

-## Why building an in-memory databse in plain Python?
+## Why building an in-memory database in plain Python?
 TinyOlap started as a by-product of a research project - I simply needed a super-light-weight MOLAP database.
 But there was no, so I build one.
 TinyOlap is very suitable for educational purposes in computer science as well as in business studies.
 I use TinyOlap for my master class students in "Business Analytics" at the HSD University for